millyleadley/breast-cancer-genes/README.md

 # breast-cancer-genes

-Predicting survival outcome in breast cancer patients based on their gene expression
+A dark but topical subject of predicting survival outcome in breast cancer patients using their gene expression.
+Aimed to demonstrate the power of big data in advancing medicine to reach personalisation.